 - In Castle in the Air by Diana Wynne Jones, the sequel to Howl's Moving Castle, it is revealed that the Jerkass Genie freed at the end was actually Howl who'd been turned into a bottled genie by a more powerful djinnnote who wanted him and Calcifer out of the way.

 - There's this short story where a girl has a wish egg.
-Its by Charles de Lint in the Waifs And Strays collection of short stories.
+It's by Charles de Lint in the Waifs And Strays collection of short stories.
 At the end, she sets it free with her wish.

 - One anthology of djinn stories had a tale where the genie had a succession of married couple masters, each of whom wished for "youth, wealth and power"—and each time he made the wishers younger (with correspondingly smaller wealth and power grants), until one of the wishers was young enough to trick into wishing him free.

-- Subverted in the Dancing Gods series with the Lamp of Lakash.
+- Subverted in the River of Dancing Gods series with the Lamp of Lakash.
 Anyone greedy enough to make a second wish from the lamp would automatically free the genie and take its place.
 The "three wishes" story was a clever dodge by the genies to get themselves freed by unwitting masters.

 - Metaphorical example in Ella Enchanted.
 At one point, Ella's cursed state is likened to a story about a trapped genie - she grants "wishes" by being forced to be obedient and doing what people tell her, but she absolutely hates it.
 At the end of the novel, she frees herself through sheer force of will and desire to protect Prince Char.

 - In the Doctor Who novel The Stone Rose, Rose wishes for the G.E.N.I.E. to be able to refuse to grant wishes it deems unwise.